ucsdlib/dams-vagrant/README.md

 cd /vagrant/damspas
 bundle exec unicorn -p 3000
 ```

+## Vagrant Configuration
+By default, the `Vagrantfile` will set up the VM with 2G of RAM and 2 CPUs.
+If you
+want to alter this for your own usage, feel free to do so.

 ## Additional Data
 You can load test records into DAMS Repository, installed in the Vagrant VM, using cURL: